MarcelHB/devguide/book.md

     * LGPL [v2.1](https://choosealicense.com/licenses/lgpl-2.1/), [v3](https://choosealicense.com/licenses/lgpl-3.0/): A weaker focus on copyleft than GPL, as it does not consider the use of dynamically linked code, i. e. it is still usable when stand-alone, as subject of falling under the same license.
 This is why some libraries subject to LGPL can be found in projects with incompatible licenses.
     * [Apache License v2.0](https://choosealicense.com/licenses/apache-2.0/): Grants a permissive use while requesting copyright notices and outline of changes to the source code.
 Grants patent use, but not warranties and liabilities.
     * [Mozilla Public License v2.0](https://choosealicense.com/licenses/mpl-2.0/): Grants a permissive use while requesting a file-based copyleft, i. e. disclosing changes to source code files that are subject to MPL.
 Grants patent use, but not warranties and liabilities.
     * _Public domain_ &ndash; Publicly floating software, or so.
 A difficult topic since there is such thing in some jurisdictions.
-It is probably OK if the author(s) explicit state a public domain release or an equivalent one, but if there is no such credible statement, consider it taboo.
+It is probably OK if the author(s) explicitly state a public domain release or an equivalent one, but if there is no such credible statement, consider it taboo.
 A better alternative for software is the [CC0](https://choosealicense.com/licenses/cc0-1.0/) or [WTFPL](https://choosealicense.com/licenses/wtfpl/) for addressing the possible lack of _public domain_ regulations in an internationally acceptable way.
     * Everything else: There are lots of less common ones, so read the available texts or comments, at least.
 For any custom ones, well, read through.
 * Generally assume that the use of trademarks and patents is not granted unless explicitly stated.
 So do not use them until then.
 * _Software patents_ generally have a hard time around the world.
 It is more likely to face restrictive copyright agreements or coupling of trademark use granting for advertising.